 In 1864, the colonies of Nova Scotia, New Brunswick, Prince Edward Island, and Newfoundland planned to meet in Charlottetown to investigate a union among the British Maritime colonies.
 John A Macdonald and other representatives from Upper and Lower Canada invited themselves to the meeting and arrived by steamship.
 They proposed a wider union which would include...
 Continue Reading →

 Thomas D’Arcy McGee was one of the great pre-Confederation orators.
-This speech, urging the creation of a new Canadian nationality, was delivered three years prior to conferences in Charlottetown and Quebec City, which negotiated the details of Confederation.
-McGee came to Canada from Ireland via New York and settled in Montreal where he was a newspaper editor...
-Continue Reading →
+This speech was delivered three years prior to conferences in Charlottetown and Quebec City, which negotiated the details of Confederation.
+McGee called for the creation of a new Canadian nationality.
+His remarks then are worth revisiting now in the wake of Donald Trump's lunatic rumblings about Canada becoming the fifty-first U.S. state.

 Romeo Saganash on Indigenous rights, 2017